splytanalytics/splyt-unreal/readme.md

 - std::string device_id - Optional when providing user_id.
 - std::string context - Context of this API call.

-The Init function(as well as all other API functions) will throw a splyt_exception when there is some sort of error with initialization.
+The Init function(as well as all other synchronous API functions) will throw a splyt_exception when there is some sort of error with initialization.
 More information on this available in the [Errors and Exceptions section](https://github.com/splytanalytics/splyt-cpp#errors-and-exceptions) in the core C++ SDK.

 You must provide either user_id or device_id to initalize the SDK.
 If you do not wish to pass one simply pass the parameter as an empty string like so.
 ```c++